terrestris/shogun-docker/README.md

 - SHOGun (the backend part)
 - SHOGun-Admin (the UI for handling SHOGun entities)
 - SHOGun-GIS-Client (the default mapping client)
+- SHOGun-GIS-Client example plugin (a dummy example plugin for demonstration purposes)

 ### Recommended directory structure